AdobeDocs/analytics-platform.en/help/components/filters/filters-tag.md

 1. Select **[!UICONTROL Save]** to save the tags for the segment.
 Select **[!UICONTROL Cancel]** to cancel.

-Once saved, the tags are listed in the [!UICONTROL Tag] field for the selected segments in the [Filter builder](segment-builder.md).
+Once saved, the tags are listed in the [!UICONTROL Tag] field for the selected segments in the [Segment builder](filter-builder.md).

 ## Suggestions